Autocheckout (ACO) Profile Window Checklist

-By House of CartsCheckoutACO prep9 min readUpdated July 8, 2026
+By House of CartsCheckoutACO prep5 min readUpdated July 30, 2026

-An ACO profile window is the short period when eligible members can submit details for a specific auto checkout opportunity.
-This checklist helps members prepare before the window closes, understand what can still affect checkout outcomes, and avoid treating ACO like a guarantee.
+An ACO profile window is the announced period when members submit details for a specific auto checkout opportunity.
+This checklist helps members prepare accurate profiles, payment details, and retailer-ready accounts before the window closes.

 Key Takeaways

-• Profile windows are release-specific, time-limited, and tied to the exact eligibility rules announced inside Discord.
+• Profile windows are release-specific, time-limited, and tied to the exact requirements announced inside Discord.

 • Good ACO preparation starts before submission: account access, payment readiness, billing and shipping accuracy, and retailer rules all matter.